monarch-initiative/namo/docs/elements/MicrofluidicDesign.md

 # Class: MicrofluidicDesign

-_Detailed specification of a microfluidic device design including its architecture, materials, dimensions, and functional features._
+_Detailed specification of a microfluidic device design including its architecture, materials, dimensions, and functional features.
+Terms aligned with ISO 10991:2023 Microfluidics Vocabulary standard._